 When was the last time you enjoyed the thrill of a toboggan ride?
 Find the steepest hill in the neighbourhood and see who has the guts to go first.
 Try different toboggan loading different combinations to make your sled go faster.
 Kids with adults, multiple kids, or a couple of friends (wearing masks) make for a thrilling ride.
 Don’t forget your helmet!

 Have a Winter Campfire

 There’s nothing like warming up by an open fire during or after a snowfall.
-Invite neighbours to gather for s’mores or hot chocolate.
+Invite neighbours (as long as you stay in your restricted limits) to gather for s’mores or hot chocolate.
 Kick it up a notch by gathering at night to tell scary stories, or encourage a lively sing-a-long.

 Go Snow Painting